djnnvx/yellow/README.md

     <=[ Pentest companion for scanning, OSINT, and quick wins ]=>
 ```

-little golang to quickly set up scanning at the beginning of a pentest:)~.
+tiny golang CLI to quickly set up scanning at the beginning of a pentest. :)~

 Based on [yelaa](https://github.com/matro7sh/Yelaa).